(All fields required)

 In addition to an available anesthesia elective, all residents will have the opportunity for an anesthesia experience.
 This offers residents an additional procedural experience and gives them focused training in airway management.

-Senior residents may Moonlight in the CCHMC Emergency Department on 10-pm-6am shifts and Heme-Onc for census-dependent weekend rounding.
+Senior residents may Moonlight in the Cincinnati Children's Emergency Department on 10-pm-6am shifts and Heme-Onc for census-dependent weekend rounding.
 There is also the ability to round in the University Hospital NICU for census-dependent rounding, though you must obtain a full Ohio Medical License prior to signing up for UCNICU Moonlighting.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900